JamesSaxon/dist_analysis/README.md

 4. *Analysis*: This is the work of most of the scripts in _this_ directory/repo, which picks up after districts have been simulated on AWS.
    * *Replication suggestion*: run the code to reproduce figures, as described below.

-## Processing Code in this Repository
+## Data and Processing Code in this Repository

 ### Extracting state json files from bulk sim
 The C4 program [outputs](https://github.com/JamesSaxon/c4#outputs)